StackStorm/st2/docs/source/config/authentication.rst

 Repository URL: https://github.com/StackStorm/st2-auth-backend-mongodb

 MongoDB backend supports reading credentials from a MongoDB collection called ``users``.
-This backend is supported only if debug in the |st2| configuration file is set to True.
 Currently, the MongoDB collection and the user entries will have to be generated manually.
 Entries in this ``users`` collection need to have the following attributes: